 The region also boasts a number of important houses including Traquair, the oldest inhabited house in Scotland, Abbotsford, the home of Sir Walter Scott, Manderston, the location for Channel 4's 'The Edwardian Country House' and award-winning Paxton, reputed to be the finest example of an eighteenth-century Palladian country house in Scotland.

-With the Tweed on your doorstep Hamilton House is an ideal base for fishing parties.
+With the Tweed on your doorstep the property is an ideal base for fishing parties.
 The estate's own beat which is available to guests at additional cost (subject to availability) extends to about 1.4 miles of single bank fishing.
 Milne Graden is primarily a salmon beat but has good runs of grilse and sea trout through the summer months.
 Other prime beats nearby include Tillmouth, Lennel, Ladykirk and The Lees.
-With local trout fishing permits costing just £10 a day it is well worth a try to catch your own supper.
+With local trout fishing permits costing just £10 a day it is well worth a try to catch your own supper!
 A trout rod and tackle are available on request.

 Build your perfect trip, with Holiday Lettings & TripAdvisor